Amore Italian Restaurant Review

 3. Beat collectively the eggs, flour, nutmeg, salt, cayenne, cream, and milk, simplest till combined (over-beating reasons bubbles on top).
 Strain over the bacon and bake for 10 mins.

-4. Reduce warmth to mild 180C and bake an also 20 mins, or until a knife inserted inside the custard comes out smooth.
+4. Reduce warmth to mild 180C and bake for 20 mins, or until a knife inserted inside the custard comes out smooth.
 Serve warm.

-2. Roll out on a lightly floured board to in shape 20-23cm fluted flan ring.
+2. Roll out on a lightly floured board to shape a 20-23cm fluted flan ring.

 3. Press pastry properly into the fluted aspect, being careful no longer to stretch it.
-Using a pointy knife, cut away the excess pastry, so it’s miles stage with flan ring’s top.
+Cut away the excess pastry using a pointy knife, so it’s miles stage with the flan ring’s top.
 Prick the bottom lightly with a fork.
-Line the pastry with a bit of greaseproof paper and 1/2-fill with pie weights or dried beans.
+Line the pastry with greaseproof paper and 1/2-fill with pie weights or dried beans.
 Chill for an additional 15 minutes, then bake for 10 minutes.
-Remove from the oven, cast off the paper and beans, and funky while preparing the filling.
+Remove from the oven, cast off the paper, beans, and funky while preparing the filling.
 If no longer to be baked with filling, return to the oven for another 5 to 10 mins till golden.

 - A word from our sposor -